leonstel/leonstel.github.io/recursive_tree_part2.md

 Case 1 and case 2 don't show the indeterminate checkbox since that cluttered thingsup and made it less clear what was going on.
 This is not implemented in code either.
 In theory, case 1 and case 2 should show the indeterminate too when a leaf has some check children but not all.
-If this is your own requirement the traversal methods coming up next could easily taileored to one's own need.
+If this is your own requirement the traversal methods coming up next could easily tailored to one's own need.
 </sub></sub>

 ##### Case1